Xunnamius/black-flag/examples/yargs-intro/README.md

 Retreat from the xupptumblers!
 ```

 ## But Don't Walk the Plank Just yet!
 There Be More!
-You Can Do Short Options:

 `commands/short.js`: